- Dario Piselli, President - Advisor, International Environmental Law & Policy, Biodiversity, Natural Resources

 I was born in Grosseto, Italy on October 31st, 1990.
-In 2009 I graduated from my hometown’s Liceo Classico and then decided to become a law student at University of Siena.
-My areas of interest are international law, biodiversity, natural resources and endangered species.
-Though endorsing many praiseworthy associations and societies working towards the conservation of our planet and the solution of the climate crisis, I have decided not to get engaged in any of them yet, mainly following the example of activist Ric O’Barry, who has stated in multiple occasions that charity and non-profit has sometimes become a trick to raise remarkable sums trough massive advertising campaigns that don’t really address earth’s issues.
-I am a strong supporter of WikiLeaks and, in general, of net neutrality and freedom of information, which in my opinion constitute the first and foremost principles to defend in order to reach a genuine democracy (or, at least, one not dominated by a centrally-imposed ideology), capturing people’s attention and interest over specific problems and leading to the creation of a public opinion movement who will hopefully deliver a change in politics all over the world.
-Being a strenuous vegetarian, my involvement in environmental campaigns also pursues the goal of a consciousness awakening about the food that we eat, and the necessity of quitting over-consumption (if not consumption at all) of meat and fish, as well as the exploitation of animals for our taste’s sake.
+In 2009 I graduated from my hometown’s Liceo Classico and then decided to become a law student at University of Siena, where my areas of interest are international law, biodiversity, natural resources and endangered species.
+Although my studies focus on policymaking, as I just noted, my experience is much broader and aims at bridging the gap between science and policy as a way to improve the protection of world’s ecosystems and restore ecological equilibria by adding proactive measures to reactive ones in conservation legislation (that is, not just creating reserves but also building a society that is inclusive with regard to other species).
+From my perspective, the struggle to achieve these goals shall be inspired by scientific data as well as by moral considerations (even though I acknowledge that ethical thinking is necessarily individual and cannot be made subject to any kind of command): in fact, despite conventional wisdom, these two grounds have many things in common, and in particular they share the basic principle of man’s place as a part of nature and not as its owner, a position that implies a much more profound evaluation of environmental policies and encompasses science, the livelihoods of people and our planet in its premises while leaving economy one step back, if needed.
+Speaking of other issues, I am a strong supporter of WikiLeaks and, in general, of net neutrality and freedom of information, which in my opinion constitute the first and foremost principles to defend in order to shape a genuine democracy (or, at least, one not dominated by a centrally-imposed ideology), even though at the same time I am convinced that the over-simplification and abstraction that technology induces are counterproductive if not matched by a constant attention to a fact-based approach to problems and the quality of our lives.
+Being a strenuous vegetarian, my involvement in environmentalism also pursues the cause of a consciousness awakening about the food that we eat and the necessity of quitting waste and overconsumption, as well as an exploitation of animals not driven by survival but by our taste’s sake.
 Moreover, I have always been advocating a steady turn in international policies aimed at creating this deregulated, globalized marketplace which increases poverty, perpetuates unsustainable practices, facilitates big corporations’ profits, puts our health and safety at risk and definitely favors the success of fascistic ideals throughout the planet.
 Needless to say, I am not a black bloc, but I do believe that only another type of society, more man- and nature-bounded, could achieve success over the challenges that we face.

 In my life I am also a spare time poet, a writer, and a self-proclaimed disciple of American philosopher Henry David Thoreau.
 My hobbies include music, cinema, arts and sports.
 That said, I am a bit of a primitivist.